carlos4242/aa_test/CotswoldCast/README.md

 ### Ideas for first version

-- parse data for human consumption, map the open weather map data to a more human readable form
+- parse data for human consumption, map the open weather map data to a more human readable form - done
-- weather will be divided into 'period' structs, each mapped to a 3h period
+- weather will be divided into 'period' structs, each mapped to a 3h period - done
-- the structs will hold: time, temperature, feels like, min and max and humidity
+- the structs will hold: time, temperature, feels like, min and max and humidity - done
-- also, weather icon name, weather description, cloud cover (%), wind speed, wind direction, rain probability, rain amount, isDaytime
+- also, weather icon name, weather description, cloud cover (%), wind speed, wind direction, rain probability, rain amount, isDaytime - done
-- basic unit tests for the above parsing
+- basic unit tests for the above parsing - done

 - sideways scrolling display for a day
 - vertical scrolling for each day? or some kind of tabs to switch days?